geroalexander/librai/README.md

 # Librai

-Don't judge a book by its cover, we'll judge it for you.
+Don't judge a book by its cover --- we'll judge it for you.

 ## Git workflow
 Refer to the Git workflow notes before committing / branching / merging